tomahawk-chopped/9siliconcs3/ctskills-Silicon-Mnagaoang.md

-MANGAOANG, KARL   IX - SILICON
+MANGAOANG, KARL   IX - SILICON   ANNEX A

 PART I & II
 The main problem: Catastrophic crowd and slow service during lunch breaks due to  inefficiencies in ordering, payment and inventory management.